ranyixu/aionmap/README.md

     loop.run_until_complete(main())
 ```
 ### PortScannerYield
-A port scanner seem to python-nmap PortScannerYield,  but **async for** instead.
+A port scanner similar to python-nmap PortScannerYield,  but **async for** instead.
 It can only run with environment where Python  version greater than 3.5.
 The scanner run with multi processes at the same time, default is 3 processes, you can control it by argument **batch_count** when call function **PortScannerYield.scan**.
 eg:
 ```python
 import asyncio